Empires and Dance: Recording and release

-The opening track "I Travel" was released as a single in 1980, but failed to chart.
-"Celebrate" was chosen as the second single due to popularity amongst fans.
+The opening track "I Travel" was released as a single in October 1980 to coincide with a UK tour.
+It was backed with the track "New Warm Skin" recorded during the album sessions, and the initial release also included a flexidisc with the tracks "Kaleidoscope" and "Film Theme Dub".
+A 12" release backed with "Kaleidoscope" and the original version of "Film Theme" were also issued, but the single failed to reach the UK chart.
+The track however gained a popularity in the American club scene and subsequently entered the Billboard disco chart at no.80 in February 1981.
+"Celebrate" was chosen as the second single coupled with "Changeling" from the previous album Real to Real Cacophony.
 However, it was only released after Simple Minds had left Arista.
-As a result, the single sold very poorly, and the picture sleeve 7" is amongst the hardest of the band's singles to find.
+John Leckie created the single edits and an extended 12" version of the A-side, but this single too sold poorly and failed to chart.

 Following the release of the album, Simple Minds transferred to Virgin Records, where they met with much greater commercial success.
 Arista tried to capitalise on this success by re-releasing "I Travel" as a single in 1982, along with the compilation Celebration.
 In 1983, Virgin re-released "I Travel" on 12", to coincide with the acquisition of the band's Arista catalogue.
 Both times, it still failed to chart.